The People for Change Foundation

 Since 2012 The People for Change Foundation has been implementing the Access to Asylum: A Human Right!
 Project in Malta.
 The issue of access to protection including the issue of human rights at the external borders is particularly relevant for Malta as an EU border State.

-The overall objective of the project is to bring national/EU policies and practices in line with the obligations set out by the European instruments on Human Rights and in particular by the Strasbourg Court in the Hirsi case, as far as the access to the territory and to protection is concerned.
 The project aims at reaching a “cultural change”, characterized by a shift from a vision mainly focused on security and on combatting irregular immigration flows to an approach which can balance these exigencies with the respect of human rights, in particular the principle of non-refoulement and the access to protection, through the adoption, if it is necessary, of specific amendments to the national and European legislation, policies and practice.
 The project intends to promote an enhancement of practices at the borders and to the control of frontiers.
 Moreover, the project has the purpose of fostering the full access of the UNHCR and other organizations to potential international protection seekers, and of promoting a systematic training on human rights and refugee law, addressed to authorities, in particular border guards.

 The Core Activities of the project include: